How to Adjust Chainsaw Tension in Simple and Easy Steps?

 chainsaw tension diagram

-Adjusting Chain Tension On a Chainsaw With Tensioning Tool
+Adjusting Chain Tension With Tensioning Tool

 Here’s how to adjust the chain tension on a saw using a tensioning tool for accurate tightening: